 On what basis are fellows selected through the open call?

 Each year, we get far more excellent applicants than we have the capacity for, which is both a testament to the amazing work being conducted around the world and a challenging problem from a review and selection perspective.

-The fellowship selection is a mixture of art and science, based on a number of factors considered in the calculus that are specific to the applicant and based on broader context - in particular, the Center’s needs and composition of the fellowship class.
-Applicants are reviewed for achievements that are relevant to them (eg: we don’t expect practitioners developing a new idea to have numerous publications, although we would expect that of a scholar).
+The fellowship selection is a mixture of art and science, based on a number of factors considered in the calculus that are specific to the applicant and based on broader context—in particular, the Center's needs and composition of the fellowship class.
+Applicants are reviewed for achievements that are relevant to them (e.g., we don’t expect practitioners developing a new idea to have numerous publications, although we would expect that of an academic).
 In addition to this, we look for perhaps less tangible, but equally important traits including intellectual rigor, vision, research skills, curiosity, openness, kindness, commitment to the public interest, and much more.

 What can I do to increase the chances of success for my fellowship application?

 There is no formula, and if we asked each of the reviewers, we might well get a different answer from them all.
 There are no shortcuts or guarantees.
 The straightforward if unsatisfying answer is to develop a strong application, which means reflection on your part as to why you are interested in the fellows program, what you will do given the opportunity, and how it fits with your work and the Berkman Klein Center's direction.
 Many applicants have found that making the effort to engage members of the Berkman Klein community, whether formally or otherwise, is often helpful in this process—not so much for hints, but to get a sense of where and how they might fit in.

 I plan on working on __________.
 Is the Berkman Klein Center also working on this issue and looking for fellows in this sphere of research?